blordi/jhu_software_concepts/module_3/README.md

 ## Acknowledgements

 The llm_hosting file came directly from Liv d'Aliberti and I did not modify it.
 Some of the Regex searches were written by Claude 4 Opus.
 Claude 4 Opus also helped write the html and css code as well as debug some of the SQL queries.
+I also relied on Claude 4 Opus to help with debuging code and fixing server issues.

 ## Known Bugs